-Read on for Cerrano's fail-safe feng shui living room tips, including the best placement for your couch and the one accessory every living room should have, no matter how small it is.
+Read on for Cerrano's fail-safe feng shui living room tips, including the best placement for your couch and the one accessory every living room should have—no matter how small it is.

 "Understanding the function of the room will indicate what type of furniture (and how many pieces of furniture) you really need," says Cerrano.
 "Then you can decide on the best arrangement for the overall room."

-When it comes to the question of whether or not you should you hang your television over your fireplace, Cerrano advises against it, if possible.
+When it comes to the question of whether or not you should hang your television over your fireplace, Cerrano advises against it, if possible.
 "If that's the only location in the living room to place it, go for it," she says.
 "But if your intention is to create a space for greater connection and conversation with family, allowing the fireplace to be the main focal point is a much better option."

 "Depending on which method of feng shui you are using, the best colors for your living room could be determined by the compass direction, the five elements, or the Bagua map method," says Cerrano.
-"Let's say your living room faces south.
-In general, the suggested accent colors are within the warm scope of options: reds, red-oranges, yellows, or even pinks and purples."
+"Let's say your living room faces south: In general, the suggested accent colors are within the warm scope of options: Reds, red-oranges, yellows, or even pinks and purples."

 Although Cerrano advises embracing color, she also cautions against using too much of it.
 "You don't need to paint your entire room one of these colors," she explains.
-You'll still reap all the benefits of the hue if you incorporate it into your space sparingly.
+You'll still reap all the benefits of a hue if you incorporate it into your space sparingly.
 "You could have a neutral wall color (creme or beige) and accent your living room with noticeably warm colors through light sources, artwork, an area rug, or accent pillows," she suggests.

 Choose Accessories Thoughtfully

-When it comes to accessorizing your living room, you want to curate a collection of items that are meaningful to you, according to Cerrano.
+When it comes to accessorizing your living room, you'll want to curate a collection of items that are meaningful to you, according to Cerrano.
 "Make sure what you choose to put out on display conveys happy 'energy anchors,'" she recommends.
-"When you see these items, you should feel a smile in your heart or perhaps a sense of accomplishment, curiosity, or adventure," she explains.
-"On a conscious and subconscious level, our environment is always influencing us."
+"When you see these items, you should feel a smile in your heart—or perhaps a sense of accomplishment, curiosity, or adventure.
+On a conscious and subconscious level, our environment is always influencing us."

 For a particularly small living room, Cerrano recommends hanging a mirror—but placement is everything.
 "Mirrors have the capability to 'expand a room' by making it look and feel bigger," she explains.
-"Just be mindful of what the mirror is reflecting, as it doubles the energy of whatever it sees," she cautions.
+"Just be mindful of what the mirror is reflecting, as it doubles the energy of whatever it sees."
 You should also "select a mirror size that allows you to see your entire head, shoulders, and chest line to ensure you 'capture your aura,'" according to Cerrano.

 Liven Things Up

 Plants play an important role in curating good feng shui in any living room because they "add 'life force energy' to the space," according to Cerrano.
 "They can also help to purify the air and give the room a splash of unique texture with the leafy patterns," she says.
-Common plants with positive vibes "include English ivy, peace lily, rubber tree, bamboo, succulents and the snake plant."
+Common plants with positive vibes "include English ivy, peace lily, rubber tree, bamboo, succulents, and the snake plant."

-"One of the easiest feng shui principles to remember is to not let clutter accumulate in your living room or in any room for that matter," says Cerrano.
+"One of the easiest feng shui principles to remember is to not let clutter accumulate in your living room—or in any room for that matter," says Cerrano.
 "Some may debate this and say it doesn't matter, and yet science has proven the negative mental and physical effect excess clutter has on the human mind and body," she elaborates.
 "Whatever you do not need, use, or love, let it go."